arjunjauhari/hmm-graphicalmodels-kaggle/README.md

 ahead and made a submission with these new predictions.
 This submission gave us a score of **0.90**.

-Method 3 - Training on full data {#method-3---training-on-full-data .unnumbered}
+Method 3 - Training on full data
 --------------------------------

 We then performed training on all the 1000 sequences.
 The missing values